DFHack/dfhack/docs/Plugins.rst

 They can provide anything from a small keybinding, to a complete overhaul of game subsystems or the entire renderer.

-Most are listed here, hopefully organised in a way you will find useful.
+Most commands offered by plugins are listed here, hopefully organised in a way you will find useful.

 .. contents::
    :depth: 4